-Committed to a Sustainable Hawaii
+Committed to a Sustainable, Resilient Hawai‘i

 Focus Areas / We Focus on Solutions

-More Renewable Energy
+Renewable Energy

 The Problem

-More Clean Transportation Choices
+Clean Transportation Choices

 The Problem

-More Local Food
+Local Food Production

-More Local Food Thumbnail Greater self-sufficiency and resilience.
+Local Food Production Thumbnail

 The Problem

-More Freshwater Resources
+Freshwater Resources

 The Problem

-Hawaii's freshwater resources are finite.
+Hawaiʻi's freshwater resources are finite.
 Failing to be effective stewards of "wai" is especially precarious for an island state.

 Focusing on Solutions

-In More Renewable Energy
+In Renewable Energy

-In More Clean Transportation Choices
+In Clean Transportation Choices

-In More Local Food
+In Local Food Production

-In More Freshwater Resources
+In Freshwater Resources

 See All Solutions

-More Renewable Energy Thumbnail
+Renewable Energy Thumbnail

-More Renewable Energy
+Renewable Energy

 The Problem

-More Clean Transportation Choices Thumbnail
+Clean Transportation Choices Thumbnail

-More Clean Transportation Choices
+Clean Transportation Choices

 The Problem

-More Local Food Thumbnail
+Local Food Production Thumbnail

-More Local Food
+Local Food Production

 The Problem

-More Freshwater Resources Thumbnail
+Freshwater Resources Thumbnail

-More Freshwater Resources
+Freshwater Resources

 The Problem

-Hawaii's freshwater resources are finite.
+Hawaiʻi's freshwater resources are finite.
 Failing to be effective stewards of "wai" is especially precarious for an island state.

 Our Impact Since 2009